 The Chapman University Black Student Union was created in 1967.
 Its first elected president was John H. Sanders ’70, who remains an active alumni member, and its first staff advisor was the campus chaplain, Dr. William Carpenter.
 Both Sanders (a practicing attorney) and Carpenter (who is now retired) will be returning to campus to celebrate this milestone anniversary of the organization they helped to found.

-The event will not only celebrate 50 years of the Black Student Union, but also fundraise for the remaining balance of the Paul Mayfield Endowment Fund, which honors the memory of Paul Mayfield, a studious and supportive BSU member who was killed in a car accident in Cape Town, South Africa, while traveling as part of Chapman’s World Campus Afloat in the spring of 1970.
+The event not only celebrated 50 years of the Black Student Union, but also fundraise for the remaining balance of the Paul Mayfield Endowment Fund, which honors the memory of Paul Mayfield, a studious and supportive BSU member who was killed in a car accident in Cape Town, South Africa, while traveling as part of Chapman’s World Campus Afloat in the spring of 1970.

 Although the scholarship was initially intended to be an endowment (that is, a permanent fund that grows over time and generates scholarship funds in perpetuity), it was only awarded once.
 In 2012, BSU students and alumni came together to fulfill the original intent of the scholarship by generously establishing the BSU Paul Mayfield Endowed Scholarship Fund and have been working consistently to generate the funds to establish it as a permanent source of scholarship support.